 *HSE4003S Course: Curriculum development and course design

 This course examines the relationship between course and curriculum design, implications of the various models for student learning and the complexities of health professional curriculum development, particularly within the context of a Primary Health Care led curriculum.
-In addition, ways of improving the quality of teaching, learning and assessment are addressed.
-It includes educational theory; approaches to curriculum development; models and principles of course design; course evaluation instruments; the hidden curriculum; and the relationship between health sciences curricula and health service provision, OR
+In addition, ways of improving the quality of teaching, learning and assessment in the classroom, community and clinical context are addressed.
+At the end of the course, the student should be able to explain the underlying educational theory, values and beliefs of different approaches to curriculum development; describe the apply models, principles and elements of curriculum and course design; plan and design, or critique, a course or module, demonstrating links to the broader programme or curriculum; construct a well-designed course evaluation instrument, critically appraise the value and limitations of course evaluations; discuss the complexity in achieving alignment between curriculum, course planning and implementation; explain the hidden curriculum and identify an instance thereof in the programme or course in which he/she is teaching; and appreciate the complexities of the relationship between health professional curricula and health service provision.
+OR

 *HSE4005S Course: Academic Literacy for health professional education